Electromagnetic Compatibility – IEC61000-3-3:2013 A Technical Guide to Flicker Measurement

 |Total Measurement Uncertainty, including tolerance of Impedance Network and Impedance of AC Power Source||±8%||<1%|

 The reference impedance is a conventional impedance and consists of a resistance and inductance in each phase.
-The values specified in IEC61000-3-3 are detailed in figure 4 below;
+The values specified in IEC61000-3-3, an example of our reference impedance is shown below;

 The observation period is indicated in section 6.5 of IEC61000-3-3, the recommended period Tp for measurement of flicker is shown in the table below;